TY-Jeong/VacHopPy/README.md

 ```
 The `poscar_perf` is the path to POSCAR  of perfect crystalline and is used to construct lattice points.
 The `xdatcar` is XDATCAR of defective cell containing one vacancy, obtaind from AIMD.
 To alleviate thermal fluctuation, the positions of each atoms are averaged at specified `interval`.
 Therefore, if the user ran AIMD for 15000 iterations and used an interval of 50, VacHopPy considers the trajectory of AIMD to be composed of 300 (=15000/50) steps and generate 300 averaged structures from each step.
 Note that the **position of each atoms are determined to the nearest lattice point** from the averaged position at each step.
 The `target` specifies which atom will be traced.
 For example, `target='O'` will trace oxgen ions and an oxygen vacancy.

-The method of allocating the nearest lattice point might cause unexpected problem, such as multiple vacancies existing simultaneously (**multi-vacancy problem**) or multiple sequential hopping occuring within one step (**multi-hopping problem**).
-VacHopPy provides correction functions for the problems, will be addressed later.
+The method of allocating the nearest lattice point might cause unexpected issues, such as multiple vacancies existing simultaneously (**multi-vacancy issue**) or multiple sequential hopping occuring within one step (**multi-hopping issue**).
+VacHopPy provides correction functions for the issues, will be addressed later.

 > The `trajectory` module assumes that lattice points are maintained during MD simulation.
 It is well known that monoclinic lattice of HfO<SUB>2</SUB> becomes unstable, so that the MD trajectory at 2200 K is inappropriate.
 Nevertheless, the following examples were written using the MD trajetory at 2200 K in order to explain how to correct for the unexpected problems.